mozilla/ActiveData/pyLibrary/jsons/README.md

 Motivation
 ----------

 This module has superficial similarity to the [JSON Reference Draft](https://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03), which seems inspired by the committee-driven XPath specification.
-Of course, there are a few differences:
+Of course, there are a few improvements:

 1. This `jsons.ref` module uses the dot (`.`) as a path separator in the URL fragment.
 For example, an absolute reference looks like `{"$ref": "#message.type.name"}`, and a relative reference looks like `{"$ref": "#..type.name"}`.
 This syntax better matches that used by Javascript.
 2. The additional properties founf in a `$ref` object are used to override the referenced object.
 This allows you to reference a default document, and override the particular  properties needed. *more below*